FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Related Work

 \section{Related Work}

-\ac{FL} for privacy-preserving machine learning is proposed for training a model across multiple decentralized edge devices or clients holding local data samples \cite{mcmahan2017communication,konevcny2016federatedlearning,konevcny2016federated,mcmahan2017federated,yang2019federated}.
-More specifically, \ac{FL} framework keeps the raw data to the owners and trains the model locally at client nodes individually, whereas gradients of those models are exchanged and aggregated instead of data.
-Compared to \ac{MPC}~\cite{yao1986generate,goldreich1998secure} which ensures a high level of security at the price of expensive cryptography operations, \ac{FL} has loosened security requirements that enables more efficient implementation and lower running cost.
-Since there is no explicit data exchange, \ac{FL} does not require adding noises to the data as \ac{DP}~\cite{hao2019towards,xu2019ganobfuscator,zhao2019differential,byrd2020differentially,truex2019hybrid}, nor encrypting data into homomorphic phase to fit a homomorphic operation as \ac{HE}~\cite{hardy2017private,aono2017privacy,zhang2020batchcrypt,fang2021privacy}.
-Gradient aggregation from local models is one of the core research problems in \ac{FL}.
-Mcmahan \emph{et al.}~\cite{mcmahan2017communication} introduced the \ac{FedAvg} method for training deep neural networks over multiple parties, where the global model takes the average of gradients from local models, \emph{i.e.} $\omega' = \sum_{i}^N \frac {1}{N} \omega_i $, where $\omega'$ and $\omega_{i}$ are the gradients of global model and the $i_{th}$ local model, and $N$ is the total number of clients.
-The method is evaluated on MNIST benchmark and demonstrates its feasibility on the classic image classification task using \acp{CNN} as the learning model.
-Although the experimental results show that \ac{FedAvg} is suitable for both \ac{IID} and \ac{Non-IID} data, it is still a statistical challenge of \ac{FL} when a local model is trained on large-scale \ac{Non-IID} data.
-In this paper, our experimental results also support such an argument, where the prediction accuracy and convergence rate drop significantly with large-scale \ac{Non-IID} data on \ac{FedAvg}.
+\ac{FL} has been proposed for privacy-preserving machine learning to train models across multiple decentralized edge devices or clients containing local data samples \cite{mcmahan2017communication,konevcny2016federatedlearning,konevcny2016federated,mcmahan2017federated,yang2019federated,zhang2020fedocr}.
+The \ac{FL} framework retains raw data with the owners and trains models locally at individual client nodes, while gradients from these models are exchanged and aggregated rather than the data.
+Compared to \ac{MPC}~\cite{yao1986generate,goldreich1998secure}, which provides high security at the cost of expensive cryptographic operations, \ac{FL} allows for more efficient implementation and reduced running costs due to its relaxed security requirements.
+As explicit data exchange is not required, \ac{FL} does not necessitate the addition of noise to the data as in \ac{DP}~\cite{hao2019towards,xu2019ganobfuscator,zhao2019differential,byrd2020differentially,truex2019hybrid}, nor the encryption of data into a homomorphic phase for homomorphic operations as in \ac{HE}~\cite{hardy2017private,aono2017privacy,zhang2020batchcrypt,fang2021privacy}.
+Gradient aggregation from local models constitutes a core research problem in \ac{FL}.
+Mcmahan \emph{et al.}~\cite{mcmahan2017communication} presented the \ac{FedAvg} method for training deep neural networks across multiple parties, whereby the global model averages gradients from local models, \emph{i.e.} $\omega' = \sum_{i}^N \frac {1}{N} \omega_i $, with $\omega'$ and $\omega_{i}$ representing the gradients of the global and $i_{th}$ local models, respectively, and $N$ denoting the total number of clients.
+The method was evaluated on the MNIST benchmark, demonstrating its feasibility for classic image classification tasks using \ac{CNN} as the learning model.
+Although the experimental results indicate that \ac{FedAvg} is suitable for both \ac{IID} and \ac{Non-IID} data, the statistical challenge of \ac{FL} remains when local models are trained on large-scale \ac{Non-IID} data.
+Our experimental results support this assertion, as the prediction accuracy and convergence rate significantly decline with large-scale \ac{Non-IID} data when using \ac{FedAvg}.